Menu

 This web site tells the story of Alvecote Wood, and our newly acquired adjacent site of Betty's Wood - what we know of its history, its wildlife, and of our efforts to preserve and develop this site for wildlife and for the local community.

-We have a programme of OPEN DAYS We also have a range of gifts available through our Online Shop.
+We have a programme of OPEN DAYS We also have a range of photographic prints, cards and other products offered for sale during public Open Days.

-Please also see our site plan (pdf), visitor information leaflet (pdf) and visit our online shop!
+Please also see our site plan (pdf) and visitor information leaflet (pdf)